TheGoldenChicken/P-pipe/dev_log.md

 Milestones, though, can be tagged unto issues, have a start and an end date, and probably fit the bill quite nicely.

 Though having a timeline in GitHub Projects appears to be a shitshow, even so, it would be a shame not to have everything in one place.

+## 05-09-2025

+Made Python work in Rust with PyO3.
+Did by fixing two issues: One with linking cc compiler (done by removing extension-module (should only be chosen if you make python-extensions)).

+The other issue was fixing the libpython.3.12.1.so file not being found.
+As it turns out, these are shared files, not kept by the current virtual environment.
+Fixed by setting LD_LIBRARY_PATH to the place where it keeps those .so files.
+Usually this would be in usr/lib or some other place there.
+Miniconda appears keeps them to itself if it is the first one to install that particular version.

+Switched to using uv.
+Know, that uv still uses some miniconda Python files, as this appears to be the easist for it.
+It does not appear to cause issues, just be aware that even though we set the PYO3 venv with `export PYO3_PYTHON=/home/cicero/ppipe/.venv/bin/python`, it does not set to find the .so file from that same location.

+The aboev export PYO3_PYTHON command does make sure the PYO3 interpreter uses the installed UV packages, this was tested and verified.

+## 08-09-2025

+Worked on getting dispatcher module to work in Rust, two interesting errors:
+1. Could not find dispatcher module before explicitly adding current folder to PythonPath with `sys.path.insert(0, os.getcwd())`, suggested solution was also adding folder to PythonPath directly: `PYTHONPATH=$(pwd) cargo run`.
+2. Couldn't find click (wonder why?)
+Initially, it was not installed.
+Installed it with `uv add click`, did not fix issue.
+Set PyO3 interpreter with `export PYO3_PYTHON=/home/cicero/ppipe/.venv/bin/python`, still did not fix it.
+Only after activating uv venv directly with `source .venv/bin/activate` did work.
+Suspect this means that `PyO3_PYTHON` variable, does not work as expected...

+Made decision that rust should not only import modules and such to run code, they should run no code at all, only modules.
+This makes the whole process of executing the dispatchers, etc. a matter of rust running the "runners".
+Made such a mockup runner script for the file_splitter and the dispatcher.
+Successfully ran it.

+Now running into a cryptic issue when importing the dispatcher (which uses pandas): "C extension: pickle not built.
+If you want to import pandas from the source directory, you may need to run 'python setup.py build_ext' to build the C extensions first."
+Not a lot of information online, seems to be an error with the pandas installation.
+Most people suggest reinstalling pandas.
+I suspect it is a problem from using LD_LIBRARY_PATH, as whatever C extensions that pickle uses comes from somewhere outside of the LD_LIBRARY_PATH

+Considering not using Rust, right now might be more trouble than it is worth...
+That is not even to mention what might happen when we start using more "unique" packages than Pandas...
+Right now, solution appears to just be to go with Rust spawning a process for each Python file that needs to run, and then calling each Python script that needs to be called...
+...That just requires that each Python tool has a CLI tool made with it, which shouldn't *really* be an issue ig.